 The most difficult thing here is to find an unbiased tour.
 Since historically, the Black Taxis either serviced the loyalist or republican community, most of the drivers are still partial to one particular viewpoint and it’ll almost always shine through which one that is during the tour.
 That is the nature of Northern Ireland I’m afraid.
 There are many companies offering Black Taxi Tours.
 My advice would be to book one at the tourist information centre.

 The Troubles played an important part in the history of Belfast and Northern Ireland, but the city is not all grim and doom!
-How about discovering the all famous “craic” in one of Belfast’s traditional pubs or visit one of the many other things to do in Belfast?
+How about discovering the all famous “craic” in one of Belfast’s traditional pubs or visit one of the many free things to do in Belfast?